Nisei (The X-Files): Filming

 A co-executive producer called this episode and its second part "731" logistically huge.
 The stunt where Mulder jumped on a moving train was worked on for six weeks.
 While there was some alarm in having David Duchovny do the stunt, the actor, who had previously performed his own stunts on an aerial lift in the episode "Ascension", was willing to do it and considered it a fun experience.
 The producers used trained rangers to play the soldiers in the teaser, part of an attempt to keep the show grounded in reality at all times.
 An 11-year-old boy was used to play the dead alien on the autopsy table.
 The boy's twin sister was used to play the alien on the train car.
 Both underwent extensive makeup including oversized dark contact lenses to create the effect of the alien eyes.

-After watching the video bought by Mulder, Scully criticizes it citing the 1995 alien autopsy video—a hoax made by Ray Santilli, a British video producer.
+After watching the video bought by Mulder, Scully compares it to the 1995 alien autopsy video—a hoax made by Ray Santilli, a British video producer.
 Coincidentally, Fox ended up re-airing the alien autopsy video the night following this episode's original air date.
 The episode features the first appearance of Agent Pendrell, who appeared in several other episodes in the third and fourth seasons.
 Pendrell was named after a street in Vancouver.
 The title, "Nisei", refers to the term used, in countries of North and South America, to specify the son or daughter of an Issei couple born outside Japan.
 The term nisei Japanese American refers to nisei living in the United States.